 While Theo’s history unfolds as a series of unfortunate events, Tartt’s work becomes a fascinating page-turner.
-Through Theo’s recounts of his personal experiences, we learn of Mr. Decker, Theo’s alcoholic and abusive father that does not fulfill his role as a parent.
-The young protagonist needs family support in order to identify himself as seem when he says, “We can't make ourselves want what's good for us or what's good for other people.
-We don't get to choose the people we are” (Tartt 761).
-The lack of family presence in Theo’s life causes him to internally struggle, which also made me to feel like a bottomless pit that yearns for comfort and closure.
-While reading any literary work, It’s important to acknowledge the author’s talents.
-Tartt verifies her strength as a writer through her ability to evoke sympathy amongst readers like myself.
-Many writers across the country respect the author’s novel and even call her “a literary star.”
+Through Theo’s recountings of his personal experiences, we learn of his alcoholic and abusive father, who does not fulfill his role as a parent.
+The lack of stable family in Theo’s life causes him to internally struggle, which made me feel like a bottomless pit that yearns for comfort and closure.
+While reading any literary work, it’s important to acknowledge the author’s talents.
+Tartt confirms her strength as a writer through her ability to evoke sympathy in readers.

 Overall, The Goldfinch successfully draws readers into its story through the author’s mastery of storytelling.
 Combining the value of art with the personal struggles of a young man, this book teaches readers a number of crucial truths

 This piece has been published in Teen Ink’s monthly print magazine.